 It is easy to focus on the event of giving birth, but after the baby comes, you will need time to recover.
 You should only be taking care of yourself and baby.
 It is easy to find yourself doing too much then become exhausted which can lead to problems with increased bleeding, bonding with baby, establishing breastfeeding, developing infections, and/or illness.
 Planning ahead for this transition is crucial in the your healing process.
 You still need to eat nutritious meals, hydrate and get plenty of sleep to recover.
-It can be helpful to ask yourself the following questions to prepare for recovery time:
+It can be difficult to get enough sleep with a newborn baby as no sleep schedule is set in place, and babies love to cry all night!
+If you can relate to this, contact a sleep consultant who can help get you and your child’s sleep routine back on track.
+As well as this, it can be helpful to ask yourself the following questions to prepare for recovery time:

 Child Care/Work Arrangements

 Have I made plans for a leave of absence from work?
 This not only includes an out of home job but includes your job as a mother or homemaker.
 What about your husband?
 How much time off will he have?
 If you have children, who will be caring for them?
 If family or neighbors are not available to help, consider talking to your ministering sisters, the Relief Society or even hire a postpartum doula.
 If you have children, provide a schedule for whoever will be caring for them.
 Plan to have help for two weeks if you can.
 You may need more or less than this depending on your healing process but if your bleeding increases, you need to slow down again.

 Do you have meals been planned for?
 Not just the first few days but what do you plan to do after the help leaves?
 You could prepare freezer meals ahead of time or even ask for freezer meals in lieu of other types of gifts.
 Be sure to let people know if you have food allergies.
 Also, who will do the shopping?
 Having a meal plan can be a lifesaver!